 Once you’ve got your DipTESOL/DELTA under your belt, you need to be able to simplify what you’ve learned.
-Having a shiny new qualification, it’s easy start using jargon when talking to newer teachers.
+Having a shiny new qualification, it's easy start using jargon when talking to newer teachers.
 As a teacher trainer (as with all teaching) you need to put your trainees first and grade your language.
-Start talking about derivational morphology and you’re going to see a lot of confused faces.
+Start talking about derivational morphology right out of the gate and you’re going to see a lot of confused faces.

 Everything you want in life comes through other people, including job opportunities.
 The more connections you have in the ELT industry, the higher the chance of knowing someone who knows someone who knows an opportunity.

 So update your Linked In page, jump on Twitter, start a blog, start a teacher meetup, write for an ELT journal, attend conferences and get back in touch with the teachers on your initial training course and your DipTESOL/DELTA.
 Let it be known what you’re looking for, and good things will come.